-• Setpoints on Bar.
+Setpoints on Bar.
 Selecting [X0X] means that the setpoints are displayed on the bar as lit segments in the current display color.
+When the display color changes, the setpoint segments change to that color.
 When the bargraph lights up on or beyond a setpoint, the setpoint segment goes out.